innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 ```

 <!-- #region -->
-The ruleset definition syntax is little bewildering so just try to see the structural patterns the various bits of syntax make.
+The ruleset definition syntax is little bewildering, so just try to see the structural patterns that the various bits of syntax make.

-So, take a deep breath, and let's dive in, looking at this pseudo-code abstraction of a possible rule:
+So, let’s take a deep breath and dive in, looking at this pseudo-code abstraction of a possible rule:

 ```
 if ?PERSON is student